The Best Christmas Sugar Cookies (No-Chill Recipe)

 Frequently Asked Questions

-How far in advance can you make Christmas sugar cookies?
+How far in advance can I make Christmas sugar cookies?

-You can make them up to a month in advance and freeze them!
+You can make them up to a month or two in advance and freeze them!
 Keep them in an air-tight container or in a freezer-safe zip-top bag.

 Plate of Christmas Sugar Cookies next to bags of royal icing and sprinkles.